vczh-libraries/GacUI/README.md

 # GacUI
 ### GPU Accelerated C++ User Interface, with WYSIWYG developing tools, XML supports, built-in data binding and MVVM features.

-Refer to http://gaclib.net for more information.
+// THE WEBSITE IS OUT OF DATE AND I AM MAKING A NEW ONE Refer to http://gaclib.net for more information.

 * The [Getting Started](http://www.gaclib.net/GettingStart.html) section tells you how to begin using this marvelous GUI library.